ebird/ebirdst/README.md

 Products](https://science.ebird.org/en/status-and-trends/download-data)
 provide access to the data behind these maps and visualizations.
-The `ebirdst` R package provides a set of tools for downloading these data products, loading them into R, and using them for visualizing and analysis.
+The `ebirdst` R package provides a set of tools for downloading these data products, loading them into R, and using them for visualization and analysis.

 ## Installation